-- Respect Respect for other opinions and differences - Integrity Fostering honesty, openness, transparency and accountability - Excellence Embracing quality, motivation and creativity in our communications and services - Giving Creating a positive and happy relationship with our communities - Connectivity Building partnerships with local, regional and international organizations
+- Respect Respect for others' opinions and differences - Integrity Fostering honesty, openness, transparency, and accountability. - Excellence Embracing quality, motivation and creativity in our communications and services. - Giving Creating a positive and happy relationship with our communities - Connectivity Building partnerships with local, regional, and international organizations